Light curtain: Description

+Type 3 light curtain: These devices must meet SIL 2 and PL d.
+They must be designed to not fail to danger due to a single fault, but can fail to danger due to an accumulation of faults.
+These are less commonly used in modern industrial safety systems, as most applications requiring higher protection typically move directly to type 4.
+While these systems include improved diagnostics compared to type 2, they do not achieve the full redundancy and self monitoring required for the highest safety classifications.

+Type 4 light curtain: These devices represent the highest safety classification and require SIL 3 and PLe.
+They must be designed to not fail to danger due to a single fault or an accumulation of faults.
+They achieve this through redundant architectures, continuous self checking, and advanced fault detection mechanisms.The EAA of these devices are ±2.5 degrees.
+This results in tighter optical control, and reduces the likelihood of interference form external light sources, such as reflections and ambient lighting.

 Applications

 Modern light curtains are widely used in a variety of industrial automation environments to prevent people from entering dangerous areas and reduce the risk of industrial accidents.
 Common application scenarios include:

 Presses and shears: In the metal forming industry, light curtains are used to set up safety barriers in front of the operating area and immediately stop the machine operation when human entry is detected.

 Automated packaging lines: Light curtains ensure that operators do not accidentally contact high-speed moving parts during cleaning, line changes or maintenance.

 Robotic workstations: In the action area of collaborative robots, light curtains provide flexible safety protection, which can detect the approach of people in a specific area and automatically reduce the speed of the robot or stop it.

 Logistics conveyor system: Light curtains are used to detect the passage of objects, trigger sorting or stop conveyor belts, and prevent people from being drawn into the equipment.

 Automated assembly lines: Light curtains are often used in links such as the entrance, packaging or welding of dangerous equipment to ensure physical isolation between equipment operation and human activities.

+Dimensioning and profiling: Objects that pass through the beam break light streams up to a certain height, this information is used to measure the size of the object.